Interactive Brokers Review 2024: Pros & Cons

 Also, there is another difference in share lending.
 By default, DEGIRO will lend your shares to other investors.
 You, unfortunately, have no choice about that.

 On the other hand, IB will not lend your shares by default.
 But with IB, you can choose to do that (it is called Stock Yield Enhancement Program), and then IB will give you some percentage of the profits.
-IB’s approach is much superior by not lending your shares by default.
+IB’s approach is much superior in that it does not lend your shares by default.

 Finally, IB was established in 1978, while DEGIRO only started offering brokerage accounts to retail investors in 2013.
 So, IB has more extensive experience.